OpenAssetIO/OpenAssetIO/doc/contributing/PROCESS.md

 > **Warning**
 >
 > Upon merging to main, several actions will kickoff against your merge
 > commit.
-Notably among these is
+Notable among these is
 > [Build wheels](https://github.com/OpenAssetIO/OpenAssetIO/actions/workflows/build-wheels.yml),
 > which makes the python release artifacts available for upload, by the
 > [Deploy PyPI](https://github.com/OpenAssetIO/OpenAssetIO/actions/workflows/deploy-pypi.yml)